 Detroit Tigers vs Chicago White Sox Odds, Spread, and Totals

-The Detroit Tigers will look to tie up a series victory against the Chicago White Sox tonight.
-The division rivals are in the middle of a three-game set, with game…
+The Detroit Tigers will continue their four-game set against the Chicago White Sox tonight.
+The White Sox surprised the baseball world by winning game two of the series 8-1 behind…

-The Detroit Tigers will look to tie up a series victory against the Chicago White Sox tonight.
-The division rivals are in the middle of a three-game set, with game two coming on the heels of a destructive Tigers victory that ended with a final score of 13-1.
+The Detroit Tigers will continue their four-game set against the Chicago White Sox tonight.
+The White Sox surprised the baseball world by winning game two of the series 8-1 behind another good outing from starting pitcher Shane Smith.
+The Tigers will look to regain control of this series against a clearly inferior opponent.

-A couple of injuries to the starting pitching rotation have left the Tigers on uncertain ground in this game.
-Detroit would normally call upon Reese Olson or Jackson Jobe to make this start, but with both pitchers on the IL, manager AJ Hinch will likely look to a minor league arm to fill in the blank.
-Chicago ranks second-to-last in the MLB in batting average, slugging percentage, and OPS, numbers that indicate just how poorly the White Sox have performed at the plate.
+Leading Detroit's charge in this game will be starting pitcher Sawyer Gipson-Long.
+Gipson-Long has not started an MLB game since 2023, a fact that should arouse some concern from Detroit's fan base.
+Fortunately, the young righty could not ask for a softer landing in his return to the big leagues.
+Chicago's eight runs were a massive outlier in offensive performance, as the White Sox rank in the bottom of the league in almost every single major offensive metric.

 Spread